tomjoht/tomjoht.github.io/_restapicourse/pubapis_swagger.md

         name: X-Mashape-Key
     ```

 	{{note}} Notice that this is YML instead of JSON.
 YML syntax is a more human-readable form of JSON.
 With YML, spacing matters.
 New levels are set with two indented spaces.
 The colon indicates an object.
-Hyphens represent a sequence or list (like an array).{{end}}
+Hyphens represent a sequence or list (like an array).
+If you <a href="{{ "/files/restapicourse/swagger/swagger.yaml" | prepend: site.baseurl }}">download this file</a> instead of copy-and-pasting it above, you're less likely to run into spacing errors.{{end}}

 	The Swagger editor shows you how the file will look in the output.
 You'll also be able to see if there are any validity errors.
 Without this online editor, you would only know that the YML syntax is valid when you run the code (and see errors indicating that the YAML file couldn't be parsed).